jsreport/docs/docs/adapting-jsreport.md

 ## Configuration file
 The most common way to adapt jsreport settings is using configuration file.
-Configuration file is stored at the root directory with name `[dev | prod].config.json`.
+Configuration file is stored at the root directory with name `jsreport.config.json`.
 Editing this file you can change for example port service is running on or scale up number of worker processes jsreport uses.
 You can find full documentation of various options [here](/learn/configuration).

 ## Configuring using nodejs
 In addition to configuration file based settings you can also use [node.js](http://nodejs.org) and dynamically adapt jsreport to your needs.
 Following chapters applies to those using jsreport on premise and want to apply some advanced configurations.